kakulukia/django-default-project/README.md

  Because pipenv didnt work that well in its early stages, there is still a requirements.txt.
-Have to play a little more with pipenv to be a little more confident to completely switch, but installing a lot of stuff is still a lot using plain pip.
+Have to play a little more with pipenv to be a little more confident to completely switch, but installing a lot of stuff is still a lot faster using plain pip.
 The Pipfile is a lot better to manage tho.
 So for now i partly use both.

  One more thing: The project template features a ready to use fabfile which will grant you some basic tasks like: